battlecode/battlecode-server-2017/specs.md

     * Regeneration rate is now doubled (0.25->0.5 per turn).
     * Noisetowers can self destruct for no damage and no noise.
 * **1.3.1** (1/26/2014) - Small bug fix with sensing.
+* **1.3.2** (1/27/2014) - Client bug fix with robot info strings.
+Specs clarifications on map connectedness and execution order.

 Appendices
 ------------